Management (MGT) - Graduate Courses

 Emphasis will be on the examination and study of current management issues.
 Topics will vary from semester to semester.
 Repeatable for credit - maximum six.
 Offered Occasionally.

 MGT 702 Cr.2

 Introduction to the role of operations management in an organization, including production processes, linear programming, layout, inventory control, scheduling, project management, and quality assurance.
-This course is an internet MBA foundation course.
+Prerequisite: This course is an internet MBA foundation course.
 Offered Occasionally.

 MGT 703 Cr.2

 Current theories of organizational behavior are studied with emphasis on contributions of the behavioral sciences in describing and analyzing the behavior of individuals and groups in organizations.
 Problems and strategies in organizational growth and change are studied.
 Application of concepts and development of interpersonal skills are accomplished through case analysis, practical exercises and examples.
-This course is an internet MBA foundation course.
+Prerequisite: This course is an internet MBA foundation course.
 Offered Occasionally.

 MGT 710 Cr.3